-If you suspect you have a lock contention problem, use JADE Monitor to record locks and queued locks, under Locks in the Navigator.
-Refresh manually (Ctrl+F5) while reproducing the problem situation, or activate the timer.
+If you suspect you have a lock contention problem:

+- 1. Use the JADE Monitor to record locks and queued locks, under Locks in the Navigator. - 2.
+Refresh manually (Ctrl+F5) while reproducing the problem situation. - 3.
+Activate the timer. - 4.
 Log the results to a file.

 Enabling system statistics may also be useful.